tienhoangvo/overwritable-hotkeys/README.md

 8. Ability to create each kind of CT directly, without the step to click on the wrench icon first.
  - Doable, new shortcuts created should be differrent from the ones existing within the browser to avoid any possible conflicts down the road.

-- We can detect the inputed shortcut from users by listening to the `keydown` event attached to the `window` object, as long as the user is focusing on the webpage's content.
+- We can detect the inputted shortcut from users by listening to the `keydown` event attached to the `window` object, as long as the user is focusing on the webpage's content.

-The only matter is that which of the following areas the user is focusing on: browser window, browser tab, tab address bar, the webpage content.
+- The only issue is which of the following areas is focused: tab address bar (our custom shortcuts won't work in this case) , the webpage content.